 Step 6 – Call your car insurance company

-They are there to help you.
-Whether you choose to file a claim or not is still up to you, unless you don’t have coverage.
-You must submit a report within 7 days, ideally within 24 hours.
+They are there to help you and they will provide you with the information you need to help you decide if you need to file an accident claim or not.
+In order to make an accident claim, you must submit a report to your insurer within 7 days - ideally they would prefer it to come within 24 hours.
 If you don’t, your insurance provider may deny your claim.

 What happens after a car accident?